We’re tossing “content” around a little too easily these days. It’s becoming another vague generic word like “stuff” or “crap.”

 The other companies laughed at us for getting suckered into this fad, until we started kicking their asses and taking away sales worth hundreds of thousands of dollars.
 Then they scrambled fast to catch up.

 Do you know what we called doing marketing on the Internet back then?

 And do you know what we called the text and the photos on our web pages?

 But we didn’t call customer service, uniforms, or any of that other stuff “marketing,” because it wasn’t.
 Our accountant wasn’t marketing.
 Our shipping coordinator wasn’t marketing.
 Our warehouse guy wasn’t marketing.

 We certainly never would have called them content.

-But now the latest jargony buzzword is Content Marketing, because we produce content to be consumed; Internet Marketing, because it’s marketing on the Internet; Digital Marketing, because it’s now happening via mobile apps and not just the Internet; and, urp. . . urp. . . barf.
+But now the latest jargony buzzword is Content Marketing, because we produce stuff to be consumed; Internet Marketing, because it’s marketing on the Internet; Digital Marketing, because it’s now happening via mobile apps and not just the Internet; and, urp. . . urp. . . barf.

 Honestly, I don’t care if you debate the subtle nuances of calling it Digital versus Internet Marketing to 10 decimal places.
 It doesn’t matter.
 Because it’s still just marketing.
 It’s not special marketing.
 It’s not some new brand of marketing that no one has ever done before.

 It’s still just persuasive words, pretty pictures, and pleasing sounds.